GeorgeTannous98/model_handheld_object_nerf/README.md

 3. training the colmap output data using nerf.
 4. creating a rendering result.

+### notes
+our input data was 219 frames of size 720x1280, we resized our frames to 480x853 before doing data preprocessing so our images after hand extraction were of resolution 480x853.

 ### Example of images Before Hand Extraction ( 219 Frames | 720 x 1280)

 we exctracted the  frames from the video and we got the following sequence.